 Robert Bellshmied is a retired mechanic in Chicago who used to be a very active person.
 Unfortunately, all that changed when he got a small wound on his right leg.

-“It started as a bone infection and within two days it had turned black” Mr. Bellschmied recalls.
+“It started as a bone infection and within two days it had turned black,” Robert recalled.
 Healing this wound with traditional wound treatment products proved to be unsuccessful.
-“It ruined my life for ten months, I couldn´t drive a car, I couldn´t help my wife, I couldn´t do anything.
+“It ruined my life for 10 months.
+I couldn’t drive a car, I couldn’t help my wife, I couldn’t do anything.
 It was driving me crazy.”

-Mr. Bellschmied has a history of diabetes, like over ten percent of the population in Chicago.
-Diabetes causes poor circulation of blood which results in very slow healing times for wounds, especially in the lower extremities.
+Robert has a history of diabetes, like over 10 percent of the population in Chicago.
+Diabetes causes poor blood circulation, which results in slow healing times for wounds, especially in the lower extremities.

-Then Dr. Rimi Statkus , a podiatric physician at Northern Illinois Foot & Ankle Specialists in Chicago, called Mr. Bellschmied and proposed that he would come in for a new treatment, Kerecis fish skin, made from North Atlantic Cod.
+Then Dr. Rimi Statkus, a podiatric physician at Northern Illinois Foot & Ankle Specialists in Chicago, called Robert and proposed that he come in for a new treatment: Kerecis fish-skin grafts, made from North-Atlantic Cod

-On the scientific merits of the fish skin Dr. Statkus remarks that “Head-to-head research is showing us that it is quicker in terms of healing.”
+On the scientific merits of the fish skin Dr. Statkus remarked that “Head-to-head research is showing us that it is quicker in terms of healing.”

-Commenting on the treatment Mr. Bellschmied commented that “You are going from an invalid to pretty much back to normal”, while working on re-modelling his house, climbing ladders, and carrying tools around, something that was never thought to be possible before that fateful phone call from Dr. Statkus.
+Commenting on his treatment results, Robert noted, “You are going from an invalid to pretty much back to normal.”
+He is now able to re-model his house, climb ladders, and carry tools around, something that he never thought possible before that fateful phone call from Dr. Statkus.

 This is their story.